graycoreio/daffodil/libs/design/guides/getting-started.md

   @fortawesome/free-regular-svg-icons \
   modern-normalize
 ```

+> If you are using Node.js v14 or higher, you can simply run: `yarn add @daffodil/design`

 ### Modify Angular.json
 Next, create a `styles.scss` in the root of the Angular app and modify the `angular.json`'s `projects.[my-app].architect.build.options.styles` to look as below.
 If SASS is already in use in the application and the stylesheet already exists, this step can be skipped.